hypersonic-laboratories/helix-documentation/docs/getting_started/welcome.md

 ## About HELIX

+HELIX is an open-world multiplayer sandbox game.
+As a developer, you can create your own games and virtual worlds using our extensive scripting API and creation tools.

 - **Built For Creators, By Creators** - We see you.
 We see your ingenuity, your creativity, as you modify games in beautiful, frustrating ways, fighting the very systems you rely on. *HELIX is different.* Time to know what it feels like to be empowered alongside a community of creators.

 - **The Power of Unreal** - HELIX is intentionally built on top of the well-loved Unreal 5 game engine, allowing for unparalleled graphical fidelity and customization.
 Our import tools allow you to work on whatever complexity layer you like - this is creation without limits!